aipress24/aipress24-doc/src/dev/index.md

-# AIpress24 developers documentation
+# Aipress24 developers documentation

-Navigate using the navbar on the left-hand side of this page.
+Note: Navigate using the navbar on the left-hand side of this page.

 **Welcome to the Aipress24 Developer Documentation**